Intercity Rail & Bus

 Busbud – Find, compare, and book bus tickets for intercity trips all over the world.
 Busbud's website and mobile app will let you compare prices, bus schedules and pick up and drop off locations so that you can find the cheapest bus ticket for your trip.

-Wanderu - Find, compare, and book tickets for intercity bus and train trips in the U.S. and Canada.
+Wanderu - Find, compare, and book tickets for intercity bus and train trips throughout North America and Europe.
+Explore by Wanderu is an online resource that helps users find travel opportunities based on date, location, and budget.